solarwinds/snap-plugin-lib/tutorial/04-metrics/README.md

 ## Defining metrics

-Plugin creator can add some useful metadata, like list of supported metrics.
+Plugin creator can add some useful metadata, for example a list of supported metrics.
 To do so, simply define a new method:

 ```